 NOTE: The last trailhead is the only one with no equestrian access.
 Bicycles are prohibited on all trails.

-Signage in the park is great.
+The signage in the park is great.
 Maps are available at all four trailheads, and major trail intersections in the park are clearly marked.
 Download a map ahead of time here.

-In addition to driving, you can also reach Cougar Mountain Regional Wildland Park via by Sound Transit and King County Metro.
+In addition to driving, you can also reach Cougar Mountain Regional Wildland Park via Sound Transit and King County Metro.
 During certain times of the year, Trailhead Direct offers park-and-ride services, so you don’t have to fight for parking at trailheads.
 Check for weekend and holiday times and be aware that it may not run depending on extenuating circumstances (such as pandemics).

 This park consists mostly of trails that wend their way through forests, meadows, wetlands, and caves.
 Some areas are protected from urban sounds, nestled within the forest up against Cougar Mountain, the core of the park.
 Others offer expansive views of surrounding cities and the Cascade Mountains.
 Activities other than hiking and riding include: